da5nsy/ReproducibleResearch/episodes/step4Doco.md

 ---
-title: 'Step 4 - Documentation'
+title: 'Step 4 - Documentation and writing it down'
 teaching: 50
 exercises: 1
 ---